-The Alfred E. Driscoll Prize is an award of $1,500 given every other year (even years) to the author of an outstanding doctoral dissertation in New Jersey history.
+The Alfred E. Driscoll Prize is an award of $1,000 given every year to the author of an outstanding doctoral dissertation in New Jersey history.
 Eligible dissertations must be completed within the last two calendar years.
 Unsuccessful applicants may resubmit their dissertation in subsequent years.
 Dissertations that have already been accepted for publication are eligible, and their presses may apply for publication assistance.
 Please note that a cash prize will not be offered with this award in 2020.

 Awards of Recognition are given every year to individuals or organizations that have made significant contributions to New Jersey history in the following categories:

-Note that this is not an award for the publication of a single book or development of a particular exhibition or project.
+Note that this is not an award for the publication of a single book.

 To be eligible for any award or prize given by the New Jersey Historical Commission, all nominations must: